Taylor Swift endorses Kamala Harris for president

 “Recently I was made aware that AI of ‘me’ falsely endorsing Donald Trump’s presidential run was posted to his site.
 It really conjured up my fears around AI, and the dangers of spreading misinformation.
 It brought me to the conclusion that I need to be very transparent about my actual plans for this election as a voter.
 The simplest way to combat misinformation is with the truth.
 I will be casting my vote for Kamala Harris and Tim Walz in the 2024 Presidential Election.”

-Harris became the Democratic Party’s nominee in July following President Joe Biden’s exit from the 2024 presidential race.
-In August, Harris announced Minnesota Gov. Tim Walz as her running mate.
+Harris became the Democratic Party’s nominee in early August following President Joe Biden’s exit from the 2024 presidential race.
+Later that month, Harris announced Minnesota Gov. Tim Walz as her running mate.

 Swift mentioned Harris’ choice of Walz in her endorsement.